Working with Your Doctor

 If you suspect you have Peyronie’s disease, it’s important to work with a doctor experienced in Peyronie’s disease to get an accurate diagnosis.

-A urologist who is experienced in diagnosing and managing Peyronie’s disease can best determine if you have this condition.
+Choosing a urologist who is experienced in diagnosing and managing Peyronie’s disease can best determine if you have this condition.

 Written by Dr. John P. Mulhall, M.D.